 That doesn't make it easy to fit technology integration into our already overcrowded schedules.

 Having 3rd, 4th, and 5th grade students review different skills while using technology is the most efficient and effective way to bring technology into our classrooms.
 Check out these 3 ways to integrate technology into your nonfiction text feature lessons!

 1. Create a Text Feature Paper Slide Video

 Watch the video below for a short example of a text feature paper slide video.
-The video is created using a page from my Text Feature Bundle, but a blank sheet of paper will work just as well.
+Have students create something similar after creating a text feature booklet.

 2. Use Microsoft Word or Powerpoint to Create Text Features